jrandj/redhat/README.md

 1. Linux Academy - Using SSH, Redirection, and Permissions in Linux

-    * Enable SSH to connect without a password from the dev user on server1 to the dev user on server2.
+    * Enable SSH to connect without a password from the dev user on server1 to the dev user on server2:
         ```shell
         ssh dev@3.85.167.210
         ssh-keygen # created in /home/dev/.ssh
         ssh-copy-id 34.204.14.34
         ```

-    * Copy all tar files from `/home/dev/` on server1 to `/home/dev/` on server2, and extract them making sure the output is redirected to `/home/dev/tar-output.log`.
+    * Copy all tar files from `/home/dev/` on server1 to `/home/dev/` on server2, and extract them making sure the output is redirected to `/home/dev/tar-output.log`:
         ```shell
         scp *.tar* dev@34.204.14.34:/home/dev
         tar xfz deploy_script.tar.gz > tar-output.log
         tar xfz deploy_content.tar.gz >> tar-output.log
         ```

-    * Set the umask so that new files are only readable and writeable by the owner.
+    * Set the umask so that new files are only readable and writeable by the owner:
         ```shell
         umask 0066 # default is 0666, subtract 0066 to get 0600
         ```

-    * Verify the `/home/dev/deploy.sh` script is executable and run it.
+    * Verify the `/home/dev/deploy.sh` script is executable and run it:
         ```shell
         chmod 711 deploy.sh
         ./deploy.sh
+        ```

+1. Linux Academy - Storage Management

+    * Create a 2GB GPT Partition:
+        ```shell
+        lsblk # observe nvme1n1 disk
+        sudo gdisk /dev/nvme1n1
+        # enter n for new partition
+        # accept default partition number
+        # accept default starting sector
+        # for the ending sector, enter +2G to create a 2GB partition
+        # accept default partition type
+        # enter w to write the partition information
+        # enter y to proceed
+        lsblk # observe nvme1n1 now has partition
+        partprobe # inform OS of partition change
+        ```

+    * Create a 2GB MBR Partition:
+        ```shell
+        lsblk # observe nvme2n1 disk
+        sudo fdisk /dev/nvme2n1
+        # enter n for new partition
+        # accept default partition type
+        # accept default partition number
+        # accept default first sector
+        # for the ending sector, enter +2G to create a 2GB partition
+        # enter w to write the partition information
+        ```

+    * Format the GPT Partition with XFS and mount the device persistently:
+        ```shell
+        sudo mkfs.xfs /dev/nvme1n1p1
+        sudo blkid # observe nvme1n1p1 UUID
+        vi /etc/fstab
+        # add a line with the new UUID and specify /mnt/gptxfs
+        mkdir /mnt/gptxfs
+        sudo mount -a
+        mount # confirm that it's mounted
+        ```

+    * Format the MBR Partition with ext4 and mount the device persistently:
+        ```shell
+        sudo mkfs.ext4 /dev/nvme2n1p1
+        mkdir /mnt/mbrext4
+        mount /dev/nvme2n1p1 /mnt/mbrext4
+        mount # confirm that it's mounted
         ```